My Last Supper poem on Diana Butler Bass

 It’s a profound promise.
 That God is with us.
 Even when we are unsure what we mean by God, even when we lose sight of what might seem clear in clear daylight, maybe we can come to know that we are held and accompanied in love.
 This, to me, is increasingly the heart and core and hope I hold onto.
 That God is indeed with us.
 And it is good to become alive to this in the bleak midwinter – as Christina Rosetti also wrote.

 Some years ago I attempted a paraphrase of the beginning of John’s gospel.
+A friend read it last Sunday at a contemplative carol service, where it opened the dark evening.
 I thought I’d share it with you today.

 Beginning